rayers1998/Rocket_Elevators_Express/codeboxx/Module_4/Rocket_Elevators_Express/READ.md

 -- It's used to help people understand the purpose of the project, how to install or run it, and where to find more information if they need help.
 -- Think of it as a guidebook or instruction manual for the project.

-## Rocket Elevators Background
--- Rocket Elevators is a company that installs, constructs, and maintains elevators for homes, businesses, and industrial buildings.
--- Our website features a full range of elevator products designed for different types of buildings.
--- We also offer a contact form for potential clients to discuss their specific projects with us.
--- This focus on customer service emphasizes the importance of having a strong and efficient system to manage requests and projects effectively.

 ### What is Node.js?
 -- Node.js a run-time environment (RTE) that acts as an engine to power web applications.